 Entering these awards is an experience – for the publisher and for the author.
 The publisher gets the due recognition and you often compete against the best writing from all over the world.
 It is always wonderful to know that you are judged alongside some of the best writers of your generation.
 I guess it is even a more fulfilling experience to win such an award – emerging victorious among your peers.
 The experience goes beyond that – especially for a publisher is that you can certainly prove that your house is publishing worthy literature.
 This works wonders for indie publishers … the world starts knowing your name and you actually prove that even smaller, independent and often not-so-rich publishing establishments do compete on the equal stage.

 Being a shortlisted author (or publisher) can mean that the title and the author have an appeal to people with the most discerning literary taste and knowledge.
 We are led to believe that these awards are adjudicated by the learned and educated people – so the quality of what they are reading is quite up there.
 So if you are shortlisted, it is a big deal!
 A publisher and an author can use the success of their book at the awards as a testament for the high quality of the work published.
 You get the glory and the vanity of calling yourself “an award-winning publisher” or even better still “an international award winner”!
 It is this kind of quality competitions that can ensures that our literature becomes comparable to any literature from elsewhere in the world.
-It is this kind of equal competition that ensures that we compete – as literature – not as demoted versions of the western world where we are relegated to “best African” literature just like best “foreign film”… The reason I am so excited by the Etisalat is that this equality of literatures will happen at a continental level!
+It is this kind of equal competition that ensures that we compete – as literature – not as demoted versions of the western world where we are relegated to “best African” literature just like best “foreign film”… The reason I am so excited by the Etisalat is that this equality of literatures will happen at a continental and global level because the author and publisher can come from any part of the world!

 Exposure and money

-There are many more reasons – vanity of calling yourself an award-winning publisher or author, the travel perks that come, the international marketing, recognition and so on.0
+There are many more reasons – vanity of calling yourself an award-winning publisher or author, the travel perks that come, the international marketing, recognition and so on.